MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/design-questionnaires.md

 -   Define points for answers in the answer groups that are assigned to each question.
 -   Set up a questionnaire.

 To attach questions to a questionnaire by using result groups, first set up the result groups for the questionnaire, and then add questions to the result groups.
-If you don't use result groups, you can attach questions directly to a questionnaire.
+If you don't use result groups, you can attachÂ questions directly to a questionnaire.

-You can set up multiple result groups to evaluate the points that a respondent earns in each category.
+You can set up multiple result groups to evaluate theÂ pointsÂ that a respondent earns in each category.
 After a questionnaire is completed, you can view the points that have been achieved for each result group.

-**Tip:** To evaluate a questionnaire by using points but not separate categories, you can add all questions to a single result group.
+**Tip:** To evaluate a questionnaire byÂ using points but not separate categories, you can add all questions to a single result group.

-For each result group, you can also set up one or more point-based messages that respondents receive after they complete a questionnaire.
-The text that is shown can vary, depending on the score that a respondent achieves in a result group.
+For each result group, you can also set up one or more point-based messages that respondents receiveÂ after they complete a questionnaire.
+The text that is shown can vary,Â depending onÂ the score that a respondent achieves in a result group.
 To use point-based messages, you must define point intervals and a description of each interval.
 When a respondent achieves a score in a specific interval, the text for that interval is included on the results report.

-Because a result group is related to the points that are associated with specific sets of questions on a questionnaire, you can use only a specific result group for a questionnaire.
+Because a result group is related to the points that are associated with specific sets of questions on a questionnaire, you can use only a specific result groupÂ for a questionnaire.

 #### Example: Points/texts for result group 3